Texas Tech fires former QB Kingsbury after 6 years as coach

 LUBBOCK, Texas (AP) - Kliff Kingsbury was fired Sunday by Texas Tech after the former record-setting Red Raiders quarterback had a losing overall record in his six seasons as their head coach.

-Athletic director Kirby Hocutt announced the move after meeting with Kingsbury, a day after the Red Raiders finished their third consecutive losing season with a 35-24 loss to Baylor when they had a chance to get bowl eligible.
-That was their fifth straight loss after a 5-2 start this year.
+The move came a day after the Red Raiders finished their third consecutive losing season with a 35-24 loss to Baylor when they had a chance to get bowl eligible.
+That was their fifth straight loss after a 5-2 start this year, though it seems unlikely that a win in the finale would have saved Kingsbury's job.

-"I'd like to thank Kliff Kingsbury for his six years of dedication leading our football program," Hocutt said.
-"He's worked very hard and represented us in a first-class manner."
+"It's not based on one game.
+This type of decision is not based on one season.
+This decision was made based on a three-year pattern, a three-year pattern of inconsistency," athletic director Kirby Hocutt said during a campus news conference.
+"We saw progress, but we also saw lapses of progress in key critical areas."

 Kingsbury finished with a 35-40 overall record, a .467 winning percentage that is better than only two of the other 14 Texas Tech coaches in the program's history.

-The Red Raiders were 19-35 in Big 12 games under Kingsbury, including 3-6 in the conference each of the past three seasons.
-They have gone nine consecutive seasons without a winning record in Big 12 play.
+Texas Tech was 19-35 in Big 12 games under Kingsbury, including 3-6 in the conference each of the past three seasons even while consistently having one of the nation's top offenses with quality quarterbacks.
+The Red Raiders have now gone nine consecutive seasons without a winning record in Big 12 play.

+"We've had one of the most highly prolific offenses in the nation and we still sit here today with a losing record over the past six years," Hocutt said.
+"We've got to be a well-rounded football team.
+We cannot be one-dimensional and have success in this league."

+The Red Raiders averaged 520 total yards and 38 points a game under Kingsbury.
+They gave up 487 yards and 37 points a game, even while showing periods of improvement in defensive coordinator David Gibbs' four seasons.

 After starting 7-0 in Kingsbury's debut in 2013, the Red Raiders finished 8-5.
 They had a five-game losing streak before beating Arizona State in the Holiday Bowl to cap what ended up being his best season.